olin-electric-motorsports/Electrical_Tutorials/README.md

 To clone correctly, you will have to do it recursively to get the `reveal.js` submodule dependancy.

+You can view the slides by going to the tutorial you wish to view, and opening the `slides.html` file in the folder using a web-browser.
+(For example open `Tut_0_Electrical_Intuition/slides.html` in Chrome)

 All `slides.html` are included in the Repo, so you don't need `pandoc` installed to build the slides, but if you want to make changes you will need to get `pandoc`.

 ## TODO: